 Also, notice that the questions have a general approach, meaning that they don’t focus on the specific product or team that you’ll be involved with.
 As we mentioned before, the main focus of this round is to have a generalistic conversation about the company’s overall strategy.

-While there is no one-size-fits-all solution to craft your research, there are a few items that you should know about the company that you are interviewing with.
-Here’s a list of them:
+While there is no one-size-fits-all solution to craft your research, there are a few items that you should know about the company that you are interviewing with:

 - CEO and Senior Leadership: Learn who is running the company and the team behind the product, sales, technology, operations, and strategy.
-Google their names, check their LinkedIn profiles and understand what background they are coming from.
+Google their names, check their LinkedIn profiles and understand their basic backgrounds .
 Look for any interviews, news articles or podcasts they published.
 Write down a couple of important points they made about the future direction of the company and/or the product.

-- Define and Understand the Product: This is an essential activity to do and by now you must have understood the product in and out.
-To understand where the product falls short and where it dominates the market, go on to the company website, read their description and whitepaper.
-It is not uncommon for most companies to include explanatory videos there too, which could explain the product in a couple of minutes.
+- Define and Understand the Product: This is an essential activity to do and by now you should know the product fairly well.
+To understand where the product falls short and where it dominates the market, visit the company website, read their product descriptions and any whitepapers/research.
+It is not uncommon for most companies to include explanatory videos as well , which could explain the product in a couple of minutes.
 Have a couple of interesting things about the product written down before your onsite interview.

-- Understand Who the Clients Are: Who is this company serving the product to?
-Many companies now list their most impressive, if not all, clients (especially in case of B2B) on their website.
+- Understand Who the Clients Are: Many companies list their most impressive, if not all, clients (especially in case of B2B) on their website.
 Be able to name a few and understand what industry the majority comes from.

 - Main Competition and Market Landscape: Who are the main competitors?
 What advantages/disadvantages do their products/services have?
 There are many useful templates to easily structure your research on the company’s place on the market.
 Here’s a list of few templates to get you started: